Le Sserafim

 Le Sserafim debuted on May 2, 2022, with the extended play Fearless.
 It was followed in October with their second extended play, Antifragile, which became the group's first release to sell over a million copies and made them the fastest K-pop girl group to debut on the US Billboard 200 at the time.
-Both EPs' title tracks reached the top ten of South Korea's Circle Digital Chart and were certified platinum for streaming in South Korea and Japan.
+Both EPs' lead singles reached the top ten of South Korea's Circle Digital Chart and were certified platinum for streaming in South Korea and Japan.

 Le Sserafim's first studio album, Unforgiven (2023), marked their first number-one album on the Circle Album Chart and their first top-ten album on the Billboard 200.
 The album's singles "Unforgiven" and "Eve, Psyche & the Bluebeard's Wife" peaked at number two in South Korea and were certified gold for streaming in Japan.
 The group's first English single "Perfect Night" (2023) became their first number-one song on the Circle Digital Chart, topping the chart for six weeks.
-In 2024, Le Sserafim earned their second number-one album in South Korea and top-ten album on the Billboard 200 with their third extended play Easy.
-The EP's title track was their first entry on the US Billboard Hot 100.

-Name

-The group's name, Le Sserafim, is an anagram of the phrase "I'm Fearless" as well as a reference to the heavenly beings with six wings, seraphim.
+They achieved further success with the extended plays Easy, Crazy, and Hot, all of which debuted in the top ten on the Billboard 200, and the Easy Crazy Hot Tour (2025–2026), which became one of the highest-grossing K-pop tours of 2025.